mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/AcceleratorSystem.md

 ### Specifications & Constraints
 - Must use OEM accelerator pedal
 - Must not have any exposed or loose wires according to NESC standard
-- Shall have the same accuracy of a stock nissan leaf accelerator
+- Shall have the same accuracy of a stock nissan leaf accelerator pedal
 - Shall send analog position signal to local MCU

 ### Wiring Schematic